Mujahideen Shura Council (Iraq): Formation and names

 AQI continued to claim responsibility for attacks through the new council.
 Other sources called the council Mujahideen Shura Council in Iraq or Mujaheddin Consultative Council.

-On or before 25 April 2006, a videotape of Abu Musab al-Zarqawi was released bearing the organization's logo.
+Around 25 April 2006, a videotape of Abu Musab al-Zarqawi was released bearing the organization's logo.

 Structure

-Little is known about the organizational structure of the Council, in large part due to the shadowy nature of the organization itself. al Qaeda in Iraq was the most powerful and visible group.
-Because of the multiple leaders the Shura Council had, there seems to have been no disruption in the Shura Council's ability to carry out attacks: more than 1,600 Iraqi civilians died in the month after Zarqawi's death, the largest number killed in a month to that date.
+Little is known about the organizational structure of the Council, in large part due to the shadowy nature of the organization itself.
+Al-Qaeda in Iraq was the most powerful and visible group in the MSC.
+Because of the multiple leaders the Shura Council had, there seems to have been no disruption in the Shura Council's ability to carry out attacks, with more than 1,600 Iraqi civilians killed in the month after Zarqawi's death, the largest number killed in a month to that date.
 Elements of the Shura Council's organization from the top to the bottom remain fluid due both to the nature of its aims and methods as well as its loose confederation.
 It was speculated that the group was dominated by al Qaeda in Iraq and that Zarqawi's death dealt a severe blow to the unity of the Council.
 Aside from the murky workings of the Shura Council's leadership it is known that the Council has rather smooth operations when it comes to propaganda, the Council's propaganda czar, Murasel, regularly posted updates, criticisms, and praises for the Council's own acts of violence on a semi-daily basis at blogspot.com.

 Activities

-MSC forms "Mutayibeen Coalition"
+MSC forms Mutayibeen Coalition

 MSC, including AQI, on 12 October 2006 announced their "Mutayibeen Coalition" consisting of MSC, three smaller insurgent groups, and six 'loyal' Anbar Sunni tribes counting 300,000 members.

-A video on Internet showed six white-clad, masked men, representing: the Shura Council of the Jihad Fighters in Iraq (or Mujahideen Shura Council in Iraq); Jaysh Al-Fatihin ("The Army of the Conquerors"); Jund Al-Sahaba ("The Army of the Companions"); Kataib Ansar Al-Tawhid wal-Sunna ("The Monotheism and Sunna Brigades"); and "many of the sheikhs of the faithful tribes (in Iraq)"; taking an Arab "oath of the scented ones" (hilf al-mutayyabin).
+A video on Internet showed six white-clad, masked men, representing: the Mujahideen Shura Council in Iraq; Jaysh Al-Fatihin; Jund Al-Sahaba; Kataib Ansar Al-Tawhid wal-Sunna; and "many of the sheikhs of the faithful tribes [in Iraq]"; taking an Arab "oath of the scented ones" (hilf al-mutayyabin).

-They announced: "to implement God's sharia, … We swear by God/Allah to do our utmost to free the prisoners of their shackles, and to rid Sunnis from the oppression of the rejectionists (Shi'ite Muslims) and the crusader occupiers, to assist the oppressed and restore rights even at the price of our own lives… to make Allah's word supreme in the world, and to restore the glory of Islam".